The Magicians of Caprona: Allusions to other works

-The family feud between Casa Montana and Casa Petrocchi is reminiscent of the one between the Montagues and Capulets from Shakespeare's Romeo and Juliet.
+The family feud between Casa Montana and Casa Petrocchi is reminiscent of the one between the Montagues and Capulets from William Shakespeare's Romeo and Juliet.

 Reception

 Dave Langford reviewed The Magicians of Caprona for White Dwarf #44, and stated that "it features pleasantly dotty goings-on in an Italian city-state whose principal magician families are busily playing Montagues and Capulets to considerable comic effect ...
-Fun."
+Fun".